-Ferrosa implements CQL native protocol v5.
+Ferrosa implements CQL native protocol v4 and v5 with full driver compatibility (including cdrs-tokio).
 This page documents what's supported, what's different, and what Ferrosa adds on top.

-Ferrosa implements CQL native protocol version 5 with the standard 9-byte frame header.
+Ferrosa implements CQL native protocol versions 4 and 5 with the standard 9-byte frame header.
+Protocol v4 compatibility enables broad CQL driver support including cdrs-tokio.
 All 16 opcodes are handled:

 | Opcode | Name | Direction |